filswan/go-swan-client/README.md

 * Generate Car files from your source files with or without Lotus.
 * Generate metadata e.g. Car file URI, start epoch, etc. and save them to a metadata JSON file.
 * Propose deals based on the metadata JSON file.
-* Generate a final JSON file contains deal CIDs and storage provider id for storage provider to import deals.
+* Generate a final JSON file containing deal CIDs and storage provider id for storage provider to import deals.
-* Create tasks on Swan Platform.
+* Create tasks and offline deals on Swan Platform.
-* Send deal automatically to auto-bid storage providers.
+* Send deals automatically to auto-bid storage providers.

 ## Concepts
 ### Task